 Overall I didn’t love Bocas del Toro as much as some other travelers who have raved about it, but I’m glad we went.
 There’s plenty to do for those who like beaches and adventure activities, and even a little culture with the chocolate tour.
-You’ll find lots of bars and restaurants in different price ranges.
-And while I can’t really recommend the hotel we stayed at, there are plenty of hotel and guesthouse options to choose from.
+You’ll find lots of bars, restaurants, and hotel and guesthouse options in different price ranges.
+I can’t really recommend the hotel we stayed at, but you can check out the best places to stay in Bocas del Toro here.

 You might also enjoy:

 - El Salvador Volcano Tour

 - Visiting Copan Ruins in Honduras